 Dr. Hsu joined the firm as a law clerk in 2012 while attending law school.
 Prior to joining the firm, he worked as a senior engineer for the National Renewable Energy Laboratory (NREL) in Golden, Colorado, where he analyzed technical, economic, and sustainability qualities of cellulosic biofuels, solar photovoltaic, and other renewable energy processes.
 He published widely cited technical papers on biofuels and was frequently an invited speaker on the topic.
 Before NREL, Dr. Hsu served as a senior process engineer for Intel Corporation in Hillsboro, Oregon, helping develop both front-end and back-end processes for manufacturing next generation microprocessors.
 His Ph.D. in chemical engineering from the University of California, Berkeley focused on high pressure microplasmas.

-Dr. Hsu is a member of the Planning Commission for Louisville, Colorado.
-As a member of the Commission, he helps evaluate land use proposals and make recommendations to the City Council.
+Dr. Hsu is a former member of the Planning Commission for Louisville, Colorado.
+As a member of the Commission, he helped evaluate land use proposals and make recommendations to the City Council.
 He had previously been appointed to the city’s Sustainability Advisory Board.

 Dr. Hsu was recognized as an “Up and Coming Lawyer” in 2018 by Law Week Colorado.